School List – 7 Great Schools with Vet Nutrition Programs

 Address : Columbia, MO

 The University of Missouri offers a two-year residency in clinical nutrition based out of its teaching hospital.
-The resident will be mentored by a diplomate of the AVCN and emphasizes small animal clinical nutrition in their work.
+The resident will be mentored by a diplomate of the ACVIM and emphasizes small animal clinical nutrition in their work.
 Students working on their DVM will be required to take a Veterinary Nutrition course and later can take many different elective courses, including one such as Small Animal Nutrition.
 This elective entails two week sessions of clinical blocks and allows students to perform nutritional assessments, create feeding plans and monitor outcomes.
 The staff at the small animal clinic at the school includes two veterinarians who specialize in nutrition.

 Ohio State University